Rob Pannell: 2020

 On March 9, 2020, Pannell announced that he would join the Premier Lacrosse League.
 A week later, he was selected with the third pick in the PLL Entry Draft by Atlas.
-During a shortened season due to Covid-19 limitations, Pannell scored 15 points on 6 goals and 9 assists.
+During a shortened season due to COVID-19 limitations, Pannell scored 15 points on 6 goals and 9 assists.

 2021

 Prior to the start of the 2021 season, Pannell was traded to the Redwoods Lacrosse Club.
+In his first season with the Redwoods, Pannell played in 9 games, with 29 points, 13 goals, and 16 assists.
+Pannell was selected to the 2021 PLL all-star team.

+2022

+In his second season with the Redwoods Lacrosse Club, Pannell was a team leader, tallying 16 goals and 22 assists in 10 games.
+Pannell was again selected as a PLL all-star.

+2023

+A model of consistency, Pannell added 15 goals and 19 assists in 10 games on the season.
+He led the Redwoods to a 6–4 record in the regular season, qualifying for the playoffs and winning their first game, before ultimately losing to the future champion Archers Lacrosse Club (14–6) in the semifinals.

+2024

+In the 2024 Premier Lacrosse League (PLL) season, Rob Pannell continued to demonstrate his prowess as a dynamic attackman for the California Redwoods.
+Over the course of 10 games, Pannell amassed 30 points, evenly split between 15 goals and 15 assists, showcasing his balanced offensive capabilities.

+Despite his efforts, the Redwoods fell short of a playoff birth for the second time in four years.
+Pannell entered free agency at the season's end, eventually singing with the Maryland Whipsnakes.

 International career

 Pannell was a member of 2014 Team USA that won silver at the World Championships in Denver.
 Pannell was named the World's Most Outstanding Attackman and he was named to the All-World team.
 Pannell led the World Championships in scoring with 17 goals and 15 assists for a total of 32 points.
 His total points are second all-time in the Team USA scoring books for points in a tournament, tying him with Mikey Powell and nine points behind Mark Millon's record of 42 points.
 Pannell also had seven goals in USA's game against the Iroquois, good for second all-time for most goals scored in a game by a member of Team USA.

 During January 2018, Pannell officially was named to the USA Men's Lacrosse team that competed at the World Games in Israel during July.
-At the games, Pannell helped Team USA bring home the gold medal, assisting Tom Schreiber for the game-winning goal in a 9-8 victory over Canada with less than one second remaining in the game.
+At the games, Pannell helped Team USA bring home the gold medal, assisting Tom Schreiber for the game-winning goal in a 9–8 victory over Canada with less than one second remaining in the game.
 Pannell tallied 10 goals and 11 assists for 21 points during the games and was named to the All-World Team for the second time.